 In other words, no matter where his autonomous feet took him, there was no where left to turn that would deliver to him that wish.

 Blindly seeking the next best thing, his feet moved one after another, catching themselves on the metal flooring as he went.
 They drug and nearly clung to the floor in resistance.
 But still, he moved them.

 It was impossible not to feel like herded cattle.
-The walls around him felt like a constant prison - one which inexorably confined him within them.
-Confinement.
-One foot pacing after the other, he slumped his beady eyes down within the cusp of his hands
+The walls around him were a constant prison - one which inexorably confined him within them.

 So what now?
 Was he just herding himself?
 Without anyone else to make him feel like he was stuck in hell, was he now the one keeping himself contained?

 All these constant questions made his head throb.

 Truthfully, that was why he’d rather be in that Abyss.